Tricy/landing-page/README.md

-# landing-page
-Landing page with light and dark mode, using HTML,CSS and Java script.
+# Landing page with light and dark mode